twisted/twisted/docs/web/howto/client.rst

 return a context object which verifies that the server's certificate matches the URL being requested.

-Here's an example which shows how to use ``Agent`` to request an *HTTPS* URL with default certificate verification.
+Here's an example which shows how to use ``Agent`` to request an *HTTPS* URL with no certificate verification.

 .. code-block:: python